 Scarlet Cicero is a Dancer from Miami, Florida who’s traveled the world from a young age.
 She is currently on PAA’s Dance Administration Internship in Florence, Italy.
 “That which cannot be spoken can be sung; that which cannot be sung…

-Spend six weeks of your summer living in Florence and training in filmmaking with working industry professionals from the New York Film Academy.
-You will spend the first and last week participating in PAA excursions and cultural activities, and exploring Florence on your own.
-The 4-week workshop is full of all-day intensive training sessions, and from day one, you will be writing, directing, producing, and editing your own films with top-notch equipment provided for you by the program and the city of Florence as your backdrop.
-You will produce two film projects of increasing difficulty.
+Spend six or twelve weeks living in Florence and training in filmmaking with working industry professionals from the New York Film Academy.
+The film workshop is full of all-day intensive training sessions, and from day one, you will be writing, directing, producing, and editing your own films with top-notch equipment provided for you by the program and the city of Florence as your backdrop.
+You will produce several film projects of increasing difficulty.

 If you are interested in film acting, please see our Acting for Film in Florence website listing.